-There is no consensus on how exactly diet contributes to kidney stones, but there is evidence that certain foods affect.
-It seems that people consume a low fiber/high protein diet may be most susceptible.
-People with kidney stones may benefit from reducing their intake of meat.
-They should also consider reducing their intake of chocolate, peanuts and other foods containing oxalates.
-Furthermore, research shows a link between consuming fish and poultry and the incidence of uric acid kidney stones.
+There is no consensus on how diet contributes to kidney stones, but there is evidence that certain diets, specifically low fiber-high protein, may make people more susceptible to developing the stones.
+People who have had multiple occurrences of kidney stones may benefit from reducing their meat intake and foods that contain oxalates, which appear to trigger the stones, as well.
+Furthermore, research shows a link between fish, pork, beef, and poultry and the incidence of uric acid kidney stones.

 Receive updates on the latest news and alerts straight to your inbox.